 Clerestory windows can provide plenty of natural daylight while maintaining a degree of privacy.
-The beauty of these high-level windows is that they can be introduced in both traditional and contemporary homes, can pull more daylight into the home and can be used as a design device, providing the illusion of the upper storey floating above— as pictured above.
+The beauty of these high-level windows is that they can be introduced in both traditional and contemporary homes and can be used as a design device, providing the illusion of a floating roof as well as pulling more daylight into the home (as below).
 They can also be used internally between rooms within the home as a means of borrowing light between spaces.

 4. Don’t Forget Traditional Windows

 With all the hype surrounding frameless glazing and ultra-wide sliding doors, it can be easy to forget more traditional windows.
 From period-style sash windows to casements, specifying windows for your project shouldn’t be overlooked, as the cost can take up a large chunk of your budget.